SekaiRP/Happy-birthday/README.md

               }
               ];
               ```
-              Created with love for Tara
+              Created with love for Elina

               ## Persian {#persian}